EXPRESSCLUSTER/VMware/VM-add.md

 Power
 - Power off ESXi#1 > Wait for completion of the failover
-- Power on ESXi#1 > Wait for completion of the mirror-recoery
+- Power on ESXi#1 > Wait for completion of the mirror-recovery
 - Power off ESXi#2 > Wait for completion of the failover
-- Power on ESXi#2 > Wait for completion of the mirror-recoery
+- Power on ESXi#2 > Wait for completion of the mirror-recovery
 - Power off ESXi#1 and 2 > Power on ESXi#1 and 2 > Wait for completion of starting the target VM

 NP